JGelfand/cs414-f18-012-RuntimeTerror/documentation/P1/user_stories.md

-SD The user can play Rollerball.

-MD The user can register an account using email, nickname, and password.
+MD As a user, I can register an account using email, nickname, and password.

 MD As a user, I can log in after creating my account

-MD The user can create a match.

-SD The user can join a match.

-MD The user can invite other users.
+MD As a user, I can create a match by inviting other users.

-SD The user can accept or reject invitations.
+SD As a user, I can accept or reject invitations to join other users' matches.

-CD The user can play multiple games at the same time.
+SD As a user, if I create the match I get the first move.

+CD As a user, I can see all of my current matches.

+CD As a user, I can open one of my current matches.

+SD As a user user I can make a legal Rollerball move if it is my turn.

+SD As a user, I will receive a notification with the results of matches.

 TBD The user has a user profile with
   -their history
   -that other users can view.

-SD As a user, if I create the match I get the first move.

-SD As a user user I can only make moves on my turn.
+CD As a user, I can log out.

-CD The user can log out and then log back

 CD As a user, I can continue games after logging out and back in.

-SD As a user, I want to receive a notification with the result after a match ends